Every Week It's Wibbley-Wobbley Timey-Wimey Pookie-Reviewery...

 Is there anything missing?

 The Conan: The Hyborian Age – Quick Start is complete.
 It includes a good overview of the genre and core themes of Conan: The Hyborian Age.
-These are adventure, big versus big reward, sword and sorcery, and forward momentum.
+These are adventure, big risk versus big reward, sword and sorcery, and forward momentum.
 There is also decent advice for the Game Master on running ‘The Seal of Acheron’.

 Is it easy to prepare?